awlawl/TokenReplace/readme.md

     <somexml value="This is &quot;serious&quot; statement &lt;--here--&gt;"/>

+Tokens are surrounded by @ symbols and tokens that contain escaped xml are surrounded by %

 ###But why?
 Aren't there a million ways to do this in some kind of shell script?
 I use Octopus for deployments.
 Right now it manages the settings only through appSettings and connectionString replacements in .config files.
 So this is a way to bridge the gap between what it can do now and a more generic token replacement.